It can be tough to come by corporations that actually work to be ethical, but Costco has managed to stand out from the crowd.

 Continuing with the staples everyone needs at home, the Kirkland box of 200 garbage bags always makes it into our cart.

 We prefer the scented option — which is pleasant without knocking you over.
-A box will set you back under $23 and there’s a good extra-large option as well if you need it.
+A box will set you back just over $20, and there's a good extra-large option if you need it.

 Supplements

-Given that we take a multivitamin every day, it makes sense to buy this product in bulk.
+Given that we take a multivitamin daily, buying this product in bulk makes sense.
 Fortunately, Costco carries a huge variety of supplements, all at reasonable prices.

-You can opt for Kirkland products, but the retailer carries supplements made by other trusted brands too.
+You can opt for Kirkland products, but the retailer also carries supplements made by other trusted brands.

 Cat Litter